bigbluebutton/bigbluebutton.github.io/index.md

 ## Designed for online learning

 Imagine you are instructor teaching an online class.
-You have all the core capabilities of a web conferencing system, but you want to _engage_ your students for online learning.
-The are four core cases for online learning:
+You want to engage students within the use cases of teaching and learning.
+The are four main core cases:

 1. tutoring/virtual office hours
 1. flipped classroom